Héctor Gradassi: Career

 Before racing cars, Gradassi competed in motorcycle races in 100cc and 125cc classes.
 He won the National title in 1960, 1961 and 1962 before switching to cars in 1964.

 Gradassi began his car racing career in 1964 through Improved Touring.
 He first entered Turismo Carretera in 1967 after being signed by the official Industrias Kaiser Argentina team, where he won his debut race.
 He won the Turismo Carretera Championship in 1972, 1974, 1975 and 1976.

-After leaving the IKA team in 1970, he signed for the official team of the Ford subsidiary, driving a Ford Falcon.
+After leaving the IKA team in 1970, Gradassi signed for the official team of the Ford subsidiary, driving a Ford Falcon.
 In the highest category of Argentine motorsports, Gradassi was able to become champion four times, always driving a Ford Falcon.
 During his time at Ford, he got to know other well-known TC competitors such as Nasif Estéfano, Esteban Fernandino and Juan María Traverso.

 Throughout his career, Gradassi participated in 244 races, winning 49 of them.